Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Preliminaries

 \begin{lemma} \vlabel{mapRMR} Suppose $X,Y$ are {\infdef} sets and $f:X\to Y$ is surjective and definable.

 (i) Suppose that $RM_{Y}(Y) = \beta$ and for each $c\in Y$, $RM_{X}(f^{-1}(c)) \leq \alpha$.
 Then $RM_{X}(X)\leq \alpha(\beta + 1)$ if $\alpha > 0$, and $\leq \beta$ if $\alpha = 0$.

 (ii) $RM_{Y}(Y) \leq RM_{X}(X)$. \end{lemma} \begin{proof} (i) This is proved in the definable (absolute) case by Shelah \cite{Shelah} (Chapter V, Theorem 7.8) and Erimbetov \cite{Erimbetov}.
-Martin Ziegler \cite{Ziegler} also gives a self-contained proof which adapts immediately to our more general context.
+Martin Ziegler \cite{Ziegler} also gives a self-contained proof.
+We point out briefly how Ziegler's proof (see section 2 of \cite{Ziegler}) adapts to the more general context.